MohammadRokib/Private-Blockchain-101/Readme.md

 geth --datadir=/home/mohammadrokib/Codes/Private_BlockChain_2 --networkid=54321 --nodiscover console
 ```

-This command will start the blockchain from the datadir and a JavaScript console will comeup to interact with the blockchain.
+This command will start the blockchain from the datadir and a JavaScript console will comeup.
+We can interact with the blockchain from the console.